 If done properly, White box testing will certainly contribute to the software quality.
 It’s also good for testers to participate in this testing as it can provide the most “unbiased” opinion about the code. :)

-This is just a start and there is much more that can be discussed on this topic.
 Let us know if you have any questions about the methods we discussed in this article.